 What to visit in Maastricht?

 Welcome to Maastricht!
 A relatively undiscovered gem in the Netherlands that is definitely worth a visit.
 This is a perfect stopover during a road trip with its ideal location between Belgium, Luxembourg, and Germany.
 Enter a medieval world with its beautiful architecture!
-Find out what not to miss during your visit to the beautiful Dutch city.

 What not to miss?